indigorave/reactnd-movie-app/README.md

 3. Run npm start from the command line.
 Your browser will automatically open to localhost:3000 and start the app

+To create a production build:
+1. Open cmd window
+2. Run npm run build from command line.
+3. To serve with a static server run npm install -g  serve
+4. Run serve -s build

 ## Versioning
 Version 1.0